localsite/localsite-delete/info/data/datacommons.md

 ## Create a Virtual Environment (optional)

 Optional, run the following within your local **tools/covid19-dashboard** folder.
-Wasn't needed, specifically when using VSCode, you can skip to "Install and Start" below.
+Wasn't needed.
+You can skip to "Install and Start" below.

 Setup the environment: